Carlos Queiroz was hired to fix American soccer. Now he could Oust the United States from the World Cup

 Nearly a quarter-century after he wrote those words, after stops at Manchester United and Real Madrid, and with the national teams of Portugal, South Africa, Colombia and Egypt, Queiroz’s American connections will come full circle.

 He led Iran to the 2014 and 2018 World Cups, then returned in 2022 to stabilize a team mired in chaos.
-He inspired his players to a dramatic win over Wales on Friday, which elevated them into second place in Group B. They only need a draw with the US on Tuesday to advance and eliminate the Americans.
+He inspired his players to a dramatic win over Wales on Friday, which elevated them into second place in Group B. They only need a draw with the US on Tuesday to advance and eliminate the Americans, while the US needs to win to advance.

 “Tomorrow will be a very, very special game for us,” Queiroz said Monday.
 But then he noted: “For me, it’s also very, very, particularly special.”